-26 The Administration will be able to upload in bulk its beacon registration data and, if desired, keep sole control of inputs or updates.
-In that case, beacon owners who attempt to register beacons with the Administration.s country code(s) will be advised through a .pop up. window of national contact information for beacon registration.
+26 The Administration will be able to upload in bulk its beacon registration data or, if desired, keep sole control of individual record inputs or updates.
+In that case, beacon owners who attempt to register beacons with that Administration's country code(s) will be directed by the IBRD website to the Administration's national website or point of contact for beacon registration.